Top things to do in Launceston, Tasmania

 Get to know Tasmania’s second city through its top food, wine, art and design.

 - April 2018

-Sip an aperitivo at the Carrara marble bar or linger over dinner – think shared fresh oysters or scallop ceviche or perhaps a woodfired pizza.
-European flavours made from local, seasonal produce and a clever wine list combine to make this a tempting taste of Europe.
+Sip an aperitivo at the Carrara marble bar or linger over dinner – think shared plates of grilled tiger prawns, smoked lamb shoulder, or perhaps a slow-cooked ratatouille.
+European-inspired dishes made with local, seasonal produce, and a clever wine list combine to make Geronimo opens in new window a tempting treat in Launceston.

 Have you ever dreamed of sleeping inside a former grain silo?
 At Peppers Silo Hotel, four 35-metre silos have been converted to house chic designer digs – the curved concrete walls in some rooms giving away the industrial origins.
 There are peaceful River Tamar views, and a restaurant and day spa on site.